Vitamin B12 and Folate — Can You Take Them Together?

 What happens when you combine Vitamin B12 and Folate?

-When you combine Vitamin B12 and Folate, their effects work synergistically.
+When you combine Vitamin B12 and Folate, their effects work through complementary effect-level (pharmacodynamic) mechanisms.
 Folate and B12 work together in the methylation cycle and deficiency in either impairs the function of both.
-This is one of those supplement combinations that is actively recommended by many nutritional practitioners.
+Vitamin B12 provides energy support while Folate contributes cell benefits, and together they create a combined effect greater than either supplement alone.
+This is one of those combinations that nutritional practitioners actively recommend rather than merely tolerating.

 The mechanism behind this interaction: Folate and B12 work together in the methylation cycle and deficiency in either impairs the function of both.
 Understanding how Vitamin B12 and Folate interact at a physiological level helps you make informed decisions about your supplement routine.